 Being a service dog handler requires assertiveness.
-You must be able to say no to people when they ask to pet your service dog, when someone asks about your disability or when someone is asking your questions you are not comfortable asking for an example.
+You must be able to say no to people when they ask to pet your service dog, when someone asks about your disability or when someone is asking you questions that you are not comfortable with.
 This can be difficult for some people but it must be done as it is best for you and your service dog.
 Your service dog must know it has a professional position and it cannot be misled by others not knowing the rules regarding training, for example, being fed food from someone's plate.

 If you are unable to be assertive when necessary, you must learn how to be otherwise things will be much harder for you as a service dog handler!

 Above are a few things we think are necessary for you to know when becoming a service dog handler.
 This is a life-changing role so you must know what is right and wrong.
 Good luck!